srfoster/nexus/README.md

 docker exec -it frontend npm run test
 ```

+Or you can run a specific test with this command:
+`docker exec -it frontend npm test -- FileTo.test.js`
+`docker exec -it backend npm test -- FileTo.test.js`

 # Production

 For now (until we need to scale things up), we are running postgres in a docker container, with data persisted on the local machine.